hybridgroup/gobot/platforms/firmata/README.md

 This package provides the adaptor for microcontrollers such as Arduino that support the [Firmata](http://firmata.org/wiki/Main_Page) protocol

+You can connect to the microcontroller using either a serial connection, or a TCP connection to a WiFi-connection microcontroller.

-For more info about the arduino platform click [here](http://arduino.cc/).
+For more info about the Arduino platform, go to [http://arduino.cc/](http://arduino.cc/).

 ## How to Install